 I started testing the device.
 For several months, I tried.
 I actually did cause a power outage in my area.
 After that and after doing some math, or rather letting my computer do some math for me, I realized that I would need far more power than I could get from the power grid.

-A Founding Father and a scientist from a fictional classic sci-fi movie gave me the idea.
+An idea from a classic story gave me the inspiration.
 I would harness the electricity I needed to jump-start my dark energy device from a raw bolt of lightning.
 This wasn’t something I could do from the rooftop of my apartment building.